Vettejeep/Financial_Stuff/README.md

 # Financial Market Perspectives
 ## Ratio charts of key Exchange Traded Funds and other assets.
-## Primarily against the S&P 500 and Gold.
+## Primarily against the S&P 500 and Gold - dozens of comparisons.
 ### Ratio charts give long term perspective on which assets are outperforming the base asset class.
 ![Gold_vs_SP](img/gld_vs_spy.png)
 #### Note how Gold outperformed the S&P 500 from about 2001 to 2011, then the S&P 500 had been better until recently.